New York City Police Department corruption and misconduct: Rant against Uber driver

 On March 30, 2015, an Uber driver was "pulled over" by Detective Patrick Cherry a 15-year veteran of the NYPD who was assigned to the FBI's Joint Terrorism Task Force in New York City.
 His xenophobic and profanity-filled tirade and threats of arrest for making a "mild" gesture at the detective for not properly signaling has highlighted what other drivers-for-hire have called a pattern of abuse and discrimination by the New York City police.
 The encounter came to light, because of a video that a passenger in the car posted to YouTube.
-Detective Cherry conducted this unjustified detainment (although a brief one) in a Hyundai Sonata not officially issued to him, according to NYPD.
+Detective Cherry conducted this unlawful detainment in a Hyundai Sonata not officially issued to him, according to NYPD.
 Furthermore, it had a simple LED blue and red flasher on the dash, a color combination not used by police in the state of New York, raising additional questions if this was a personally-owned car and not one which he had the right to use in traffic stops.

 In the ensuing news stories it came to light that Detective Cherry has been the subject to two federal civil rights lawsuits, both which the City of New York settled.
 This detective also has been party to at least 12 citizen complaint review board enquiries.
-According to NYPD Commissioner William Bratton, Cherry has been stripped of his badge, gun, and the right to arrest while the Internal Affairs and CCRB investigations take place.
+According to NYPD Commissioner William Bratton, Cherry was stripped of his badge, gun, and the right to arrest while the Internal Affairs and CCRB investigations took place.
+In 2016 the investigation found him "guilty" and he lost 30 vacation days as a penalty.